We don't just talk cars ... we teach how to buy them.

 The result was a loss of consumer interest as they moved on to vehicles with larger, more comfortable and more refined vehicles.

-Powering the new Camaro LS and LT is a 3.6-liter, direct-injection V6 engine that's good for 304 horsepower and 273 pound-feet of torque.
+Powering this Camaro LS and LT is a 3.6-liter, direct-injection V6 engine that's good for 304 horsepower and 273 pound-feet of torque.
 It's coupled with a six-speed manual transmission on the V6, while other used Camaros can be found with the optional six-speed automatic.

 The Camaro SS, also available in six-speed manual or automatic forms, comes with a powerful 6.2-liter V8 that's rated at 422 horsepower and 408 lb-ft of torque with the manual, while the automatic is tuned for 400 horsepower for better fuel efficiency.